Slow Cooker Energy Cost Calculator

 Assumptions and Limitations

 Typical wattage values and cost ranges in the examples are based on common manufacturer specifications and publicly available energy cost data.
 Because rates and appliance designs vary by region and brand, your actual costs may differ.
-Use your own bill and appliance labels for the most accurate estimates.
+For the most accurate result, use the rate from your own utility bill and the wattage listed for your specific appliance.